NBA Power Rankings: Elite Jump-Shooting Teams Continue Making Their Mark

 Maybe the Warriors took the whole "jump-shooting teams can't win titles" thing seriously.

-Remarkably, Golden State leads the league in field-goal percentage within the restricted area and from mid-range, according to NBA.com.
+Remarkably, Golden State leads the league in field-goal percentage within the restricted area and is a close second from mid-range, according to NBA.com.
 Perhaps even more surprising, considering the personnel, they're only sixth in three-point shooting frequency, with a mere 35.4 percent of their shots coming from long range.
 (Houston, for reference, is on a historic pace with 45.7 percent of its shots coming beyond the arc.)

 The Warriors could take more threes, and it's true they often get into trouble by overpassing.
-But it's tough to be too critical when they're better than anyone else inside the arc.
+But it's tough to be too critical when they're better than virtually everyone else inside the arc.

-Golden State has won four straight since Christmas, ranks first in net rating, first in offense and tied for second in defense.
+Golden State has won four straight since Christmas and ranks first in net rating, first in offense and tied for second in defense.